buildkite/on-demand/agent-composer/README.md

 This pipeline will install the gem dependencies using Bundler, load the database schema for the test environment and then run tests.

-## Docker Builder Task Definition
+## Building Docker Images

-To build Docker images using the [kaniko](examples/kaniko) task definition, you can include the kaniko sub-stack.
+To build Docker images using the [kaniko](examples/kaniko) task definition, you can include the kaniko sub-stack in your template.
 You can use this task definition to build general purpose docker images or even additional base images for use in your Buildkite on-demand infrastructure.

 ```yaml
 Resources: